Cais/bns-add-style/readme.txt

 * Under Plugins | Add New via Search or Upload.
 * Activate.
 * Read this article for further assistance with installation: http://wpfirstaid.com/2009/12/plugin-installation/
-* Important Note: Visit your site home page to insure "bns-add-custom-style.css" is initialized correctly!
 * Add appropriate style elements and properties to "bns-add-custom-style.css" as needed.
 * Enjoy!

 == Frequently Asked Questions ==
-= WTF ...
-IT'S NOT WORKING!!!?! =
-A: You may need to go to your home page to allow WordPress to fully initialize the plugin and note the new file being added.
-(NB: The is the first To-Do list item!)

 = Can I specify the name of this custom stylesheet? =
 A: No, the stylesheet file name is: bns-add-custom-style.css

 = How can I edit the "bns-add-custom-style.css" stylesheet? =
-A: You are able to edit the stylesheet in either your preferred method of editing theme template files, or you can simply use the editor found under Appearance | Editor and locate the "bns-add-custom-style.css" file.
+A: You are able to edit the stylesheet with either your preferred IDE/method of editing theme template files; or, you can simply use the editor found under Appearance | Editor and locate the "bns-add-custom-style.css" file.

 == Screenshots ==
 * There are no screenshots, yet.